huang-yh/SelfOcc/README.md

 Follow detailed instructions in [Prepare Dataset](docs/prepare_data.md).

+We also provide our code for synchronizing sweep data according to keyframe samples.

 ### Run

 [23/12/16 Update] Please update the timm package to 0.9.2 to run the training script.